That’s not to say that they are exclusively kept outside the house.

 The most famous of which is about the fish swimming upstream against the current of the mighty Yellow River and up the mountains in order to reach the Dragon Gate.
-Then becoming a dragon as a reward for that perseverance.
+Then becoming a dragon as a reward for that perseverance against all that adversity.

 They are widely recognized as powerful symbols for academic success as well.

-The above story is often depicted in paintings of the fish.
+The above story of the dragon gate is often depicted in paintings of the fish.

 Keeping koi fish at home